pachadotdev/d3po/inst/skeleton/README.md

 When you modify the headers of any file in `R/` (i.e., when you add an `@importFrom ...`), remember to run `attachment::att_amend_desc()`.

-For convenience the `dev/` folder has three scripts:

-1. `dev/01_start.R` to modify license, description, adding unit tests, etc.
-2. `dev/02_dev.R` to update `DESCRIPTION`, add modules, use GitHub Actions, etc.
-3. `dev/02_deploy.R` to deploy your app.

 In general I recommend running these commands until your app is polished:

 ```r